Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 5. Coconut Oil

 Coconut oil has natural antibacterial and antifungal properties.
 You can add a small amount (about 1 teaspoon per 10 pounds of body weight) to your dog’s food daily.
-Some pet parents also use it for “oil pulling” — rubbing a small amount on their dog’s teeth and gums.
+It is a mild helper, not a tartar fighter.

 6. Fresh Herbs